GalPlayss/public-supermarket-database-updater/README.md

-### This a public project, This code will not work locally, as it is designed to run on a vercel server.
+### This a public project, This code will not work locally, as it is designed to run on a vercel server, with libraries installed.

 # The main function